Product strategy

-Keebo was a credit card designed to help people take their first steps towards a stronger financial future.
-The mission was bold: make credit fairer, more accessible, and more transparent for people who had been overlooked by traditional lenders.
-The company was at seed stage and preparing to raise a Series A. That meant one thing: we needed to improve funnel metrics fast.
-More activations, more monthly active users, and a product story that investors could believe in.
+Keebo was a fintech credit card with an ambitious mission - to make credit fairer and more accessible for people overlooked by traditional lenders.
+The company was at seed stage, preparing to raise a Series A, and needed to move fast: improve funnel metrics, align the team around a clear product direction, and build a story investors could believe in.

 Overview